Part 1 - UK AI regulation

 Further policy, tools and guidance on risk and governance will come from bodies such as the AI Safety Institute (AISI), the AI Policy Directorate (the Office for Artificial Intelligence has now been subsumed into the Directorate), as well as the Responsible Technology Adoption Unit (was the Centre for Data Ethics and Innovation).
 The AISI is evaluating and testing new frontier AI systems (on a voluntary basis) aiming to characterise safety-relevant capabilities, understand the safety and security of systems, and assess their societal impacts, while developing its own technical expertise (see section on 'Bletchley Declaration' below).
 If it identifies potentially dangerous capability through its evaluation of advanced AI systems, it will address risks by engaging the developer on suitable safety mitigations.

 Some early activity from the regulators includes a first set of guidance from the ICO published in 2020 which was followed by an AI and Data Protection risk toolkit in 2022.
 The AI toolkit aims to help organisations identify and mitigate risks during the AI lifecycle.
 In March 2023, the ICO published updated guidance on AI and data protection on how to apply the concepts of data protection law when developing or deploying AI, including generative AI.
 This followed requests from UK industry to clarify requirements for fairness in AI.
-In April this year, the ICO published its strategic approach to AI in which it confirmed its plans (in Spring 2025) to consult on updates to its Guidance on AI and Data Protection and Automated Decision-Making and Profiling, to reflect changes to data protection law following the passage of the Data Protection and Digital Information Bill.
+In January 2024, the ICO published a four part consultation series on generative AI and data protection which it then responded to in December 2024.
+In January 2025, the ICO announced that it will publish a 'single set of rules' for those developing or using AI and will support the government in legislating for such rules to become a statutory Code of Practice on AI.
 The ICO also runs an Innovation advice service.
-Its four part consultation series on generative AI and data protection closed on 10 June 2024.

 The CMA launched an initial review into FMs in May 2023 to consider the rapidly emerging AI markets from a competition and consumer protection perspective.
 In September 2023, the CMA published an update report including its 'guiding principles'.
 The CMA's overarching principle is one of accountability for AI outputs provided to consumers by AI developers and deployers.
 Its further guiding principles relate to access, diversity, choice, fair-dealing and transparency.
 In the second stage of its AI review, the CMA published:

-The FCA also published its strategic update in April this year.
+The FCA also published its strategic update in April 2024.
 In its update it referred to work on AI already undertaken and its published documents on AI.
 Jointly with the Bank of England it has published: the AI Discussion Paper (AI DP) (2022), the Feedback Statement (2023), the AI Public-Private Forum Final Report (2022), and the 2019 and 2022 machine learning surveys.
 It has also published a response to its Call For Input on the data asymmetry between Big Tech and traditional financial services firms.
-Going forwards the FCA is involved in diagnostic work on the deployment of AI across UK financial markets.
-It is re-running a third edition of the machine learning survey jointly with the Bank of England, as well as collaborating with the Payment Services Regulator (PSR) to consider AI across systems areas.
-As part of the DRCF Horizon Scanning & Emerging Technologies workstream in 2024-2025, the FCA will conduct research on deepfakes and simulated content.
+In October 2024, the FCA launched its AI Lab to provide a pathway for the FCA, firms and wider stakeholders to engage in AI-related insights, discussions and case studies.
+In November 2024, the FCA and Bank of England published their third survey of AI and machine learning

 A number of key regulators (not just DRCF) were asked by the government to each publish an update outlining their strategic approaches to AI by April 2024, to cover: